 Ensure that any PDF provided is accessible by assistive technologies.
 Enhancing web accessibility of PDF files can be very complicated.
 Several parameters must get met.
 So before you add a PDF content, ask your content team if it is essential.

 Videos should always contain captions.
 Not only does it enhance web content accessibility, but it will also improve your marketing.
 People are more likely to watch videos if they have captions.
 It also broadens your audience because captions make them accessible to people who are not fluent in English.
 Make sure you so provide a transcript of any conversation on the video.
-The transcription enhances accessibility.
+The transcription enhances accessibility, and it can be generated easily with a transcription software.
 It also makes the video easy to crawl through for search bots.

 Your content is what drives your website forward.
 It creates the first and the impression.
 Having an accessible website for people with disabilities can only help your business.